ThiaSilva/JavaScript/README.md

 # Studying javaSript

-Hello, welcome to my repository javathanks for visit. ✌
+Hello, welcome to my repository, thanks for visit. ✌

 this is my repository for post my codes in JavaScript. 💻